discord-net/Discord.Net/README.md

 # Remarks

-Due to current Discord restrictions, the client is unable to private message users unless both they and the client's account are members of the same server.
+Due to current Discord restrictions, private messages are blocked unless both the sender and recipient are members of the same server.